microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

     b.
 If the developer chooses to un-round corners, borders on selected GridView items should be un-rounded as well.
 Checkboxes within GridViewItems in multiple selection mode should be inset 1px from their original location in this scenario.
 Focus rects for ListView and GridView  should be un-rounded.

 ### Selection Indicator specifics
 The selection indicator should be centered with a fixed margin on the top and bottom, and a minimum height of 16px.
-With this system, items with a line height of one or two will have the same size pill (minimum size pill), but it will grow larger as the line height increases.
+With this system, items with a line height of one or two will have the same size indicator (minimum size indicator), but it will grow larger as the line height increases.